 In general, social media is a platform for engagement, and as such, although always appearing professional, the voice is more conversational and engaging, even when sharing news.
 And as a social platform, we encourage people to use a more welcoming, lively, friendly and positive tone in their posts, and particularly when responding to direct messages.

 Followers of USM social media may include existing students, staff, faculty, prospective students and their parents or guardians, guidance counselors, community members and corporate partners.
 The policy for USM followers, titled USM House Rules, is posted in a tab on the primary USM official Facebook account defined in Section II.

 Policy for USM Followers

 Be respectful: Retain dignity and civility.
-Act professionally and encourage feedback and two-way communication.
+Maintain a professional and respectful tone, and encourage feedback and two-way communication.
 We welcome differing opinions and ask that posters respect differing opinions from others.
 Encourage others to be respectful as well.
 Keeping a good outlook will serve as a positive model for others.

 Be accurate: Think before you post.
 Make sure you have all the facts first and think about what you want to say.
 It might be helpful to remember that anything posted on the Internet is public and lasts forever.
 Even if you delete a post, archival systems may save this information.